langstonhowley/NCH-Wifi-Controller-MacOs/README.md

 # NCH Wifi Controller (For Mac OS X)

-To see the Android version of this application click [here](https://github.com/langstonhowley/NCH-Wifi-Controller-Android).

 This Mac OS X application allows users to connect to a Nextek NCH and toggle its wifi.

 More specifically, a virtual serial port is made between the device and a user-selected NCH using the Bluetooth RFCOMM Protocol (more information on RFCOMM [here](https://en.wikipedia.org/wiki/List_of_Bluetooth_protocols#RFCOMM)).
 This allows for the user to toggle wifi by sending byte data through the serial port.

+To see the Android version of this application [click here](https://github.com/langstonhowley/NCH-Wifi-Controller-Android) .

+To see the Windows 10 version of this application [click here](https://github.com/langstonhowley/NCH-Wifi-Controller-Windows10) .

 ## Bluetooth Handling: